hongfeiyang/NestJSServer/README.md

 ```
 http://localhost:3040/graphql
 ```
-to access the graphql web interface
+to access the graphql web interface.

 #### Login